 Winter School Holidays

 From skiing in the Snowy Mountains to whale watching on the coast, you’ll find plenty of activities to keep the family entertained during the winter school holidays.
-Visit one of the many zoos and museums, go bushwalking in the national parks or take a family road trip in New South Wales.
+Visit one of the many zoos and museums, go bushwalking in the national parks or take a family road trip in NSW.

 Zoos and wildlife parks are great for young explorers.
-See alligators, snakes and lizards at the Australian Reptile Park on the Central Coast, or elephants and big cats at Taronga Western Plains Zoo in Dubbo.
+See alligators, snakes and lizards at the Australian Reptile Park on the Central Coast, meet koalas at Symbio Wildlife Park in the Illawarra, or take a drive through the habitat of big cats at Taronga Western Plains Zoo in Dubbo.

 Keep little brains active outside of school hours at a museum.
 Cricket fans will love the Bradman Museum in Bowral and budding scientists will be amazed at Science Space in Wollongong.
 Other family favourites include Temora Aviation Museum and the Australian Fossil Museum in Bathurst.